Brian O'Rourke: Flight and extradition

 Under the government of Perrot's successor as Lord Deputy, Sir William Fitzwilliam, pressure was increased on the territories bordering the province of Ulster.
-Thus, in the spring of 1590, Bingham's forces occupied west Breifne and O'Rourke fled; later that year the adjacent territory of Monaghan was seized by the crown after the execution at law of the resident lord, Hugh Roe MacMahon.
+Thus, in the spring of 1590, Bingham's forces occupied west Breifne and O'Rourke fled; later that year the adjacent territory of County Monaghan was seized by the Crown after the execution at law of the resident lord, Hugh Roe MacMahon.

 O'Rourke fetched up in Scotland in February 1591, with "six fair Irish hobbies and four great dogs to be presented to the king".
 He was seeking not only asylum but also the opportunity to recruit mercenaries to contest the occupation of his territories.
 In consultation with the English ambassador Robert Bowes, King James VI denied him an audience, and Queen Elizabeth (relying on the Treaty of Berwick (1586)) made a strong request for the delivery of O'Rourke into her custody.

-The matter was put to the Scottish privy council, which readily ordered – in the face of some objections – the arrest and delivery to English crown forces of the rebel Irish lord.
+The matter was put to the Scottish Privy Council, which readily ordered – in the face of some objections – the arrest and delivery to English crown forces of the rebel Irish lord.
 Elizabeth's councillors had explicitly held out the prospect of clemency for O'Rourke, and certain Scots councillors agreed to the extradition, in the supposed expectation that his life would be spared.
 The expectation was to be disappointed, an experience the king himself suffered in the years afterwards, when extradition requests for followers of the Earl of Bothwell were denied by the English.

 O'Rourke was arrested in Glasgow, where the townsmen sought a stay on his delivery into custody, fearing for their Irish trade.
 The denial of their request caused an outcry, and the king's officers John Carmichael and William Stewart of Blantyre were cursed as "Queen Elizabeth's knights" with the allegation that the Scottish king had been bought with English angels (a reference to the pension the king received from England).
 Several of O'Rourke's creditors feared that his debts would go unpaid, but the English ambassador made a contribution of £47.
 O'Rourke was removed from Glasgow in the afternoon of 3 April 1591 in the midst of a riot.
 Two ships on the west coast were looted, and, after some crews had been killed by Irishmen in protest at O'Rourke's treatment, guards had to be mounted on all vessels sailing to Ireland.